When to Use Self-EMDR: A Comprehensive Guide

 • Personal management of emotional responses

-• Independent application of techniques learned through resources or previous therapy
+• Independent application of techniques learned through resources or previous professional sessions

 • Self-determined pacing and intensity